Company logo | Codica

 Cons

-• Power users may find the cost too expensive.
+• Power users may find the cost too high.
 Consequently, they may go to a competitor that adopted other SaaS pricing models (e.g., fixed monthly or yearly fee).

 • Predicting revenue may be somewhat challenging.
 You cannot know exactly how much a particular consumer will use your product.